xoolive/traffic/docs/installation.rst

 Static visualisation tools are accessible with Matplotlib through the `cartotools <https://github.com/xoolive/cartotools>`_ library, which leverages access to more projections and to data from OpenStreetMap.
-More dynamic visualisations in Jupyter Lab are accessible thanks to the `ipyleaflet
+More dynamic visualisations in Jupyter Lab are accessible thanks to the `altair <https://altair-viz.github.io/>`_ and `ipyleaflet
-<http://ipyleaflet.readthedocs.io/>`_ plugin; other exports to various formats
+<http://ipyleaflet.readthedocs.io/>`_ libraries; other exports to various formats
 (including CesiumJS or Google Earth) are also available.

 We recommend cloning the latest version from the repository before installing it.